tweag/jupyenv/docs/HOWTO.md

 # Kernels

-After initializing your project with a flake template, it should have a `kernels` directory which contains all the kernels.
+After initializing your project with a flake template, it should have a `kernels` directory, which contains `python.nix` kernel.
+You can find more kernel derivations in `kernels` directory at the root of this repository.

 ## Disabling kernels